 Compare the best mortgage rates available

-There’s also the possibility you won’t be able to port your mortgage.
+There’s a possibility you won’t be able to port your mortgage at all.
 Some lenders allow mortgage porting, while others do not.
 If you’re planning to move home during the term of a mortgage, this is a very important feature to have.
 A mortgage broker will be able to tell you which lenders are portable.

 Finally, not all mortgages are portable.
 For example, most variable-rate mortgages can’t be ported.
 The amount of time you have to complete the port, which is usually between 30 and 120 days, also varies among lenders.
 Some will allow just 30 days, which may be tight in some circumstances.
 But 120 days is usually enough time for someone to complete the sale of their old property and complete the purchase of their new home.